 More information about Pakistan is available on the Pakistan Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Pakistan following the country’s independence in 1947.
-We have a multi-faceted relationship with Pakistan in areas ranging from counterterrorism to energy to trade and investment.
-Pakistani forces have made significant sacrifices in recent years to reclaim parts of the country previously held by militant groups.
-Pakistan also has taken some action against externally-focused militant groups and UN-designated terrorist organizations operating from its territory in accordance with its National Action Plan against terrorism and Prime Minister Imran’s Khan’s public commitments.
-In line with the South Asia strategy announced by the President in August 2017, the United States continues to urge Pakistan to take decisive and irreversible action against these groups.
+We work closely with Pakistan on a wide array of issues ranging from Afghanistan stabilization efforts to counterterrorism to energy to trade and investment.
+In terms of counterterrorism and internal security, Pakistan has taken some action against externally-focused militant groups and UN-designated terrorist organizations operating from its territory in accordance with its National Action Plan against terrorism and Prime Minister Imran Khan’s public commitments.
+The United States continues to urge Pakistan to take decisive and irreversible action against these groups.
 Pending this action, the United States suspended security assistance to Pakistan in January 2018, with certain narrow exceptions for U.S. national security interests.
-The United States has been one of the largest sources of foreign direct investment in Pakistan and is Pakistan’s largest export market.
-Trade relations between the United States and Pakistan continue to grow and the U.S. government supports this relationship by funding reverse trade delegations, business conferences, technical assistance, and business outreach.
+The United States has been one of the largest sources of foreign direct investment in Pakistan and remains Pakistan’s largest export market.
+Trade relations between the United States and Pakistan continue to grow, and the U.S. government supports this relationship by funding reverse trade delegations, business conferences, technical assistance, and business outreach.

 Bilateral Economic Relations

-Pakistan is the fifth largest country in the world by population and the 42nd largest economy in 2019.
-The United States is Pakistan’s largest export destination country, while China is Pakistan’s largest import partner.
-U.S.-Pakistan trade in 2019 stood at $6.5 billion, with Pakistan running a modest surplus of $1.3 billion.
+Pakistan is the fifth largest country in the world by population and ranked as the 42nd largest economy in 2020 to according to IMF estimates.
+The United States is Pakistan’s largest export destination country, while China is Pakistan’s largest source of imports.
 The United States has been one of the top investors in Pakistan over the last two decades, with major U.S. investments concentrated in consumer goods, chemicals, energy, agriculture, business process out-sourcing, transportation, and communications.
-In his July 2019 meeting with Pakistani Prime Minister Imran Khan, President Trump called for a dramatic expansion of U.S.-Pakistan commercial ties.
-Since then, the U.S. government has worked to operationalize that vision through enhanced bilateral economic coordination.
-In February 2020, Commerce Secretary Wilbur Ross met with senior Pakistani officials in Islamabad to discuss how to deepen trade and investment ties; and in July 2020, U.S. International Development Finance Corporation CEO Adam Boehler paid a similar visit to discuss potential investment support for development projects.
-However, Pakistan’s significant business climate issues, including regulatory barriers, weak intellectual property protections, and discriminatory taxation, have impeded U.S. firms from operating in the country.
-Pakistan has made some progress address with its recent economic reforms, ranking 108 in the World Bank‘s Ease of Doing Business rankings in 2019, a 28-slot improvement from 2018.
+The United States has sought to deepen commercial ties with Pakistan, with senior officials from the U.S. Commerce Department and the U.S. International Development Finance Corporation (DFC) engaging with Pakistani leaders.
+However, Pakistan’s significant business climate issues, including regulatory barriers, weak intellectual property protections, and discriminatory taxation, have impeded U.S. firms’ operations in the country.
+Pakistan has made some progress, ranking 108 in the World Bank‘s most recent Ease of Doing Business index in 2019, a 28-slot improvement from its prior review.
 The United States continue to work with Pakistan to achieve further business climate enhancements.

 U.S. Civilian Assistance to Pakistan

 The primary focus of the U.S. civilian assistance program is to partner with Pakistan in its development toward security, stability, prosperity, and self-reliance.
-Working across the U.S. government, and in cooperation with Pakistan, international donors, and development partners, U.S. assistance has focused on projects supporting U.S.-Pakistan trade and economic growth, strengthening the rule of law in the newly merged districts, refugees and refugee-hosting communities, law enforcement, civil society, people-to-people exchanges, and infectious diseases, such as COVID-19 and polio.
+Working across the U.S. government, and in cooperation with Pakistan, international donors, and development partners, U.S. assistance has focused on projects supporting economic growth and bilateral trade; the rule of law in the newly merged districts of Khyber Pakhtunkhwa; refugees and refugee-hosting communities; law enforcement; civil society; people-to-people exchanges; and countering infectious diseases, such as COVID-19 and polio.

-The U.S. Chargé d’ Affaires a.i. to Pakistan is Paul W. Jones.
+The U.S. Chargé d’ Affaires a.i. to Pakistan is Angela Aggeler.
 Other principal embassy officials are listed in the Department’s Key Officers List.

 More information about Pakistan is available from the Department of State and other sources, some of which are listed here: